bdolan55/CI_PP2_rock_paper_scissors/README.md

 - I had an bug on the function to end the match when either the player or the compuiter reaches 5 wins.
 I had function set to when player or computer === 5 run alert message and reset game.
 I changed the the result to >= 5 and this allowed the game to run to 6 rounds which still was incoreect.
 After some time I started researching on <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators">MDN Web docs</a> for a solution.
 I found that the "===" operator I was using was incorrect and should be "==".
 When the function was altered all worked as expected.

+- When completing the Chrome developer Lighthouse testing.
+I was recieveing a low score in the SEO section.
+After reading the results causes in the Lighthouse Testing report it stated to include more details within the head of the HTML page giving description of what the page was for.
+I used <a href="https://www.w3schools.com/tags/tag_meta.asp">W3 Schools</a> Meta Tag information on how to improve this which in turn brought my score on the SEO up to acceptable level.

 - In a future update I would like the pop up "Game Over" alert to be customised to a Popup to suit the site allow for continuity througout.

 - In a future update I would like to add sounds effects to the Rock Paper and Scissors button presses so that each hand has a sound effect of a punch like in a fighter type game.
 Also when the game is over and either the player or Computer wins the sound effect would play with the noise of a cheering crowd.